 At the Rosé Mansion, participants “Travel to Ancient Rome, stop by the Finger Lakes, blend your own wine, swing from a gold chandelier, and more before you end your journey in the greatest Rosé wine bar on the planet.”

-And Candytopia is explained as “an eccentric chocolatier and a daredevil pop star had a whirlwind romance, got married while skydiving, and had a glamorous, glittering love child who grew up to rule a small nation.”
+And Candytopia has explained as “an eccentric chocolatier and a daredevil pop star had a whirlwind romance, got married while skydiving, and had a glamorous, glittering love child who grew up to rule a small nation.”

 Let’s inspire our meetings and events with more of these Instagram-worthy, interactive installations.
 Feel free to call them what you want.